Top 15 Venture Capital Firms Specializing in Impact Investing

 11. Google.org

-Google.org is the philanthropic arm of Google, providing funding to organizations with ambitious ideas for creating long-term global impact.
-They operate as a corporate venture capital investor, focusing on non-profits and companies that prioritize social good.
+Google.org is the philanthropic arm of Google, providing funding to organizations with ambitious ideas for long-term global impact.
+They operate as a corporate venture capital firm, supporting both non-profits and for-profit companies through grants and direct investment.

-- Industries of focus: Impact Investing, Non Profit
+- Industries of focus: Impact investing and non-profit

-- Geographical presence: Based in Mountain View, with a global focus
+- Geographical presence: Based in Mountain View, CA, with a global focus

 - Founded: 2005